 Though "every modern electrical appliance" was not commonplace, some conveniences like street lighting were.
-Indeed, by 1920, according to a mayor's report, the street lighting department maintained over 163 miles of circuits and 846 Magnetite lamps with more desperately needed to accommodate new neighborhoods.
-133
+By 1920, according to a mayor's report, the street lighting department maintained over 163 miles of circuits and 846 Magnetite lamps with more desperately needed to accommodate new neighborhoods.

 An accessible transportation system was another essential component in the formula for a successful residential development beyond a convenient walking distance from downtown.
 By 1894, as described in a promotional brochure, the "City of Roses" had 20 miles of "equipped electric road with motors and trailers running on rapid schedule."
-The author noted further, "...the road bed and rolling stock are in good condition and the facilities are such that easy access is had to any of the parks and pleasure resorts, or to any part of the city."
-"135
+The author further noted, "...the road bed and rolling stock are in good condition and the facilities are such that easy access is had to any of the parks and pleasure resorts, or to any part of the city."

-1904 ordinances included plans for track extensions to existing lines from downtown along 9th and 15th Streets.
+Ordinances in 1904 included plans for track extensions to existing lines from downtown along 9th and 15th Streets.
 One route followed a path north of West End Park while the other expanded beyond the service to the park south along Park and Schiller to 25th Street along the western edge of Oak Terrace Addition.
-Lines south along Pulaski already provided access south to potential residents of the Fleming and Bradford Addition.
-It is important to remember that though some improvements were in place and many others were in the planning stages, the West End was still largely undeveloped in the early twentieth century.
-Indeed, Mrs. H. W. Smith, daughter of U. M. Rose, recalled that when her sister and brother-in-law W. W. Dickinson built their house at 16th and Battery, "...he was so far out in the woods...he had a permit to carry a pistol because the nearest neighbor was at 9th and High."
+It is important to remember that though some improvements of the Fleming and Bradford Addition.
+It is important to remember that though some improvements were in place and many others were in the planning stages, the West End was still largely undeveloped in the early 20th century.
+Indeed, Mrs. H. W. Smith, daughter of U. M. Rose, recalled that when her sister and brother-in-law W. W. Dickinson built their house at 16th and Battery, "he was so far out in the woods...he had a permit to carry a pistol because the nearest neighbor was at 9th and High."
+137